 What are loyalty metrics?

-Building a loyalty scheme and choosing its mechanisms is only one side of the coin.
+Building a loyalty program and choosing its mechanisms is only one side of the coin.
 The other is tracking its effectiveness for the company through so-called loyalty program KPIs, or loyalty program metrics.
-The loyalty program manager should check out several key areas within the loyalty program for daily, short-term, and long-term metrics.
+When evaluating loyalty program performance, the loyalty program manager should check out several key areas within the loyalty program for daily, short-term, and long-term metrics.

 1. Daily and short-term metrics